rogalj/MolStrucClassifier/README.md

 <p align="justify">
-  ClassifierCVs is a local structure classification tool based on NN
+  ClassifierCVs is a local structure classification tool based on NN.
 </p>

 The following paper describe details of the local structure classification.